ChitranshSingh-ind/ArchScriptGen/README.md

 Contributions are welcome!

-Feel free to:

-* Open issues
+* Open an issue
-* Submit pull requests
+* Submit a pull request
 * Suggest new features

 ---